shuboxio/shubox-site/src/jekyll/_posts/2018-05-10-choosing-the-right-next-gen-format-for-your-images.md

 This is useful for applications like film and medical imaging because a great deal of data needs to be associated with the image.
 For example, film stills need to store information about high dynamic range and different color spaces.
 Medical imaging requires absolute precision in image clarity in spite of the large volume of data.
 With JPEG 2000, you can encode these files completely losslessly, with good-enough compression performance to make transfer acceptable.

 Even if you aren't in the film or healthcare industry, you can take advantage of these new compression techniques in your current JPGs by switching to JPEG 2000.
+Excluding these specific applications, as a general alternative to JPGs, JPEG 2000 is still superior because it can be compressed down even further than a standard JPEG with less loss in visual quality.
+With a smaller file size and better visual quality, JPEG 2000 is a total win over the standard JPG format.
 There is one caveat: if you are writing for the web, JPEG 2000 is only [supported on Safari](https://caniuse.com/#feat=jpeg2000), so it will only benefit your customers on Macs, iPhones, and iPads.
 As long as you use the other two formats that follow, you should definitely consider JPEG 2000 in your arsenal of image formats.

 ### JPEG XR